These computer codes are free software provided by SSRG under the terms of the GNU General Public License (http://www.gnu.org/licenses/).

 ||Sequential Conditioned Importance Sampling

-- Developers: Young Joo Lee and Junho Song
+- Developers: Young Joo Lee (currently at Ulsan National Institute of Science and Technology) and Junho Song

 - What it does: Evaluates multinormal probabilities using the “Sequential Conditioned Importance Sampling” (Ambartzumian et al. 1998) through a vectorized (i.e. improved efficiency) Matlab code.

 - Purpose of development: Research on identifying critical sequence of failures induced by fatigue crack growth and quantifying the risk of system collapse.

 - Reference: R. Ambartzumian, A. Der Kiureghian, V.Ohanian, and H.Sukiasian, “Multinormal Probability by Sequential Conditioned Importance Sampling,” Probabilistic Engineering Mechanics, Vol.13, No.4, pp.299-308, 1998.

 - Download: HERE

 ||FERUM toolbox for Matrix-based System Reliability (MSR) Analysis